-- (1) A person on whom a penalty has been imposed under section 33 may appeal to the court on one or more of the following grounds - (a) that he is not liable to it; - (b) that the circumstances of the contravention in respect of which he is 15 liable make the imposition of a penalty unreasonable; - (c) that the amount of the penalty is too high. - (2) An appeal under this section must be brought within such period after the giving of the notice imposing the penalty to which it relates as may be specified by rules of court. - (3) On an appeal under this section, the court may - (a) allow the appeal and cancel the penalty; - (b) allow the appeal and reduce the penalty; or - (c) dismiss the appeal. - (4) An appeal under this section shall be by way of a rehearing of the Secretary of 25 State's decision to impose the penalty. - (5) The matters to which the court may have regard when determining an appeal under this section include all matters that the court considers relevant, including - (a) matters of which the Secretary of State was unaware when he made his 30 decision; and - (b) matters which (apart from this subsection) the court would be prevented from having regard to by virtue of rules of court. - (6) An appeal under this section may be brought in relation to a penalty irrespective of whether a notice of objection under section 34 has been given in respect of that penalty and of whether there has been an increase or reduction under that section. - (7) In this section "the court" means - (a) in England and Wales or Northern Ireland, a county court; and - (b) in Scotland, the sheriff.
+(b) reduce it;(c) increase it; or(d) confirm it.
+(4) The Secretary of State must not enforce a penalty in respect of which he received a notice of objection before he has notified the objector of the out of his consideration of the objection.
+(5) That notification of the outcome of his consideration must be given, it prescribed manner- (a) before the end of the prescribed period; or (b) within such longer period as he may agree with the objector. n the 10 (6) Where, on consideration of an objection, the Secretary of State increase penalty, he must give the objector a new penalty notice under section 33; where he reduces it, he must notify the objector of the reduced amount.
+35 Appeals against penalties (1) A person on whom a penalty has been imposed under section 33 may at to the court on one or more of the following grounds- (a) that he is not liable to it; (b) that the circumstances of the contravention in respect of which liable make the imposition of a penalty unreasonable; he is (c) that the amount of the penalty is too high.
+20 (2) An appeal under this section must be brought within such period after giving of the notice imposing the penalty to which it relates as may be specified by rules of court.
+(3) On an appeal under this section, the court may- (a) allow the appeal and cancel the penalty; (b) allow the appeal and reduce the penalty; or (c) dismiss the appeal.
+25 (4) An appeal under this section shall be by way of a rehearing of the Secreta State's decision to impose the penalty. ary of (5) The matters to which the court may have regard when determining an agunder this section include all matters that the court considers releincluding- (a) matters of which the Secretary of State was unaware when he mad decision; and le his (b) matters which (apart from this subsection) the court woul prevented from having regard to by virtue of rules of court. d be 35 (6) An appeal under this section may be brought in relation to a perirrespective of whether a notice of objection under section 34 has been given respect of that penalty and of whether there has been an increase or redu under that section. en in (7) In this section "the court" means -(a) in England and Wales or Northern Ireland, a county court; and(b) in Scotland, the sheriff.